luyadev/yii2-recaptcha-widget/README.md

     ...
 ```

-Add `ReCaptchaValidator2` or `ReCaptchaValidator3` in your model, for example:
+Add `ReCaptchaValidator2` or `ReCaptchaValidator3` as validator into your model, do not forget to set those attributes as required.

 ```php
 public $reCaptcha;